 The City of Ottawa is proud to honour all Canadians who have served their country in time of war.

-The National Remembrance Day Ceremony returns to normal operations this year and will take place at the National War Memorial on Friday, November 11.
+The National Remembrance Day Ceremony will take place at the National War Memorial on Saturday, November 11.
 The ceremony will begin at approximately 10:30 am.
-Residents can attend in person or watch the ceremony live on the Royal Canadian Legion’s Facebook page and local and national news broadcasts.
+You can attend in person or watch the ceremony live on the Royal Canadian Legion’s Facebook page and local and national news broadcasts.

 Royal Canadian Legion branches host Remembrance Day ceremonies in communities across Ottawa.
 Visit the Royal Canadian Legion’s website for more information on events happening in your area.